Chapter 4:

 SMACK!

-Kitezh and the party were at the riverbank of the small town of Mala Raka.
+Kitezh and the party were at the riverbank of Mala Raka.
 Kitezh looked around.
 Her eyes were set on the large white stone bastion up ahead that lay parallel to the river.
-The main street of the town had several markets with people crowding.
+The main street of the town had several markets.
+The podiums were bustling with people.

 Before Kitezh could response, Lev bearhugged, or lionhugged, everyone around him.

-Once everyone could see nothing but the ground, Lev backed off and everyone stumbled back a bit.
+Once everyone could see nothing but the ground, Lev backed off.
+Everyone else stumbled back a bit.

 “The bastion looks like a pretty spot to return if we can’t locate one another!
 Oh, but I’m going to ride the horse statue, so make sure you touch that if you can’t find me!” cheered Marigold.